stain/ro-crate-paper/manuscript.md

 ### Best Practice Guide rather than strict specification

-RO-Crate builds on Linked Data standards and community-evolved vocabularies like JSON-LD [@sporny_2014] and [Schema.org](https://schema.org/) [@guha2015schema], but rather than enforce additional constraints and limits — using perhaps intimidating technologies like _RDF shapes_ (SHACL, ShEx) — RO-Crate aims instead to build a set of best practices on how to apply  existing standards in a common way to describe research outputs and their provenance.
+RO-Crate builds on Linked Data standards and community-evolved vocabularies such as JSON-LD [@sporny_2014] and [Schema.org](https://schema.org/) [@guha2015schema], but rather than enforcing additional constraints and limits — using perhaps intimidating technologies such as _RDF shapes_ (SHACL, ShEx) — RO-Crate aims instead to build a set of best practices on how to apply  existing standards in a common way to describe research outputs and their provenance.

 As such, the [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) specification [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing Schema.org metadata as JSON-LD, which leaves it open for implementers to include additional metadata using other Schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.

 This does not mean, however, that RO-Crate does not have constraints.
 Crucially, the specification is quite strict on the JSON-LD being _flattened_ and _compacted_, to facilitate lightweight consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
 In addition, work has now begun to formalised different _profiles_ of RO-Crates, which may impose additional constraints based on the needs of a specific domain or use case.
-For instance, submission to a workflow repository would expect an RO-Crate to contain at least one workflow with a declared license and workflow language; specific additional recommendations could also be needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
+For instance, submission to a workflow repository would expect an RO-Crate to contain at least one workflow with a declared licence and workflow language; specific additional recommendations could also be needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
 These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation requirements.

 ### Checking Simplicity